russellcayless/Entra/sf.md

 **Background:**

-An accountancy firm wishes to ensure users are only accessing their data on devices that meet the organisations compliant security baseline.
+An accountancy firm wishes to ensure users and admins sessions are not permanently authenticated.
+They must regularly re-authenticate and not maintain a persistent browser session.

 ---